jayasurya0007/warp-x402/wrap402-sdk/README.md

 3. ✅ Configure WarpSender → knows where to send (Chain B address)
 4. ✅ Configure WarpReceiver → trusts sender (Chain A address)

+**⚠️ CRITICAL: The SDK does NOT perform configuration automatically!**
+- The SDK can only READ contract configuration
+- The SDK can only USE already-configured contracts
+- You MUST manually configure contracts using Foundry/cast commands
+- Configuration requires owner privileges (only deployer can do this)

 **Without this handshake, cross-chain payments will NOT work!**

 **What you need:**